martpie/teeny-conf/README.md

 ## API

-Most of the operations have two versions: a synchronous and an asynchronous one, depending of your needs.

-All `key` in the doc refer to a usual key or a nested key.
+All `key` in the docs refer to a usual key or a nested key.

 ### Constructor